 The Saturday First Team missed out in 2 Finals, coming Runners Up in both The Mallison Hospital Cup and The Gordon Charity Cup.

-At the Wolverhampton Tournament Guru's played 5 rounds of football in extreme heat temperatures.
+At the Wolverhampton Tournament Guru’s played 5 rounds of football with the temperature well in the 90’s.
 In the First Round we played Santos Derby, after being 3-1 down, we managed to pull the score back to 3-3 after extra time and win 5-4 on penalties.
 The Second, Third and Semi Final rounds all went to extra time and penalties, we won the lot.
 In the Final we played the home side Punjab United.
 We were 2-0 down with 20 minutes to go, Amrik Sall made 2 inspired substitutions.
 Jasbir Bains (Sheera) and Gurdev Singh came on, and in no time at all we pulled it back to 2-2.
 In extra time we had enough chances to win the game but for the 5 th game running were involved in another penalty shootout.
-We lost 10-9, but when we were leading 5-4 our keeper Joga Bains saved their next penalty but the referee gave a retake as he adjudged our goalie to have moved, that's where I'm afraid home advantage comes into the equation, so we had to settle for Runners Up.
+We lost 10-9, but when we were leading 5-4 our keeper Joga Bains saved their next penalty but the referee gave a retake as he adjudged our goalie to have moved, that’s where I’m afraid home advantage comes into the equation, so we had to settle for Runners Up.

 A few weeks later we recorded our first ever win at a Birmingham Tournament, we won 4 rounds to get to the Final and we only used 13 players in the whole event, with the same 11 players starting every game.
 We had some great results on the way to the Final including beating Santos Derby 5-0.
 In the Final we played hosts Khalsa Birmingham watched by a crowd of several hundred, we stormed into a 3-0 lead early in the second half and that’s where the manager made a big mistake, making 2 substitutions thinking the game was as good as over.
 Khalsa scored 3 times and hit the bar in the last few minutes to take the game into extra time.
 There was no further score and fortunately we won the shootout 5-4.